chenzhenhua986/CAFFE-CapsNet/README.md

 # P-CapsNet
 This part is for the paper [Capsule Networks without Routing procedures] Below is an example of adding a capsule layer.
+The code can been seen at src/caffe/layers/tensor_layer.cpp.
+For cuda-accelerated version, please see src/caffe/layers/capsule_conv_layer.cu.
+Note that the current acclerated version only support 2D tensor.

 ```
 layer {